JaydnEdwards/inlustris/src/major-arcana/Wheel-of-Fortune.md

 quote: 'There are no wrong turnings.
 Only paths we had not known we were meant to walk.'
 quoteby: 'Guy Gavriel Kay'
 ---

+The Wheel of Fortune represents karma coming for you and being helped toward your destiny.
+It also represents transitioning from a hard time to a better one, or from a high point to normality.

+The Wheel also represents outside forces, such as karma, so if you like to hold control then you may feel helpless - know that this is helping you toward your destiny.

+This card also represents karmic action, so be prepared to receive what you hand out.
+If you help others, expect help in return.
+If you have hurt someone, be prepared to get hurt in turn.